pywharf/pywharf/README.md

 ## What is it?

-`private-pypi` allows you to deploy a PyPI server privately and keep your artifacts safe by leveraging the power (confidentiality, integrity and availability) of your storage backend.
+`pywharf` allows you to deploy a PyPI server privately and keep your artifacts safe by leveraging the power (confidentiality, integrity and availability) of your storage backend.
 The backend mechanism is designed to be flexible so that the developer could support a new storage backend at a low cost.

 Supported backends:

 - GitHub.
-(Yes, you can now host your Python package in GitHub by using `private-pypi`. )
+(Yes, you can now host your Python package in GitHub by using `pywharf`. )
 - File system.
 - ... (*Upcoming*)